HabtamuTesfie/ChatBotIntegration/README.md

 cd ChatBotIntegration
 ```

-### Update the `application.conf` File
+### 2. Update the `application.conf` File

-Update the `application.conf` file with your PostgreSQL credentials if they differ from the default settings:
+Ensure you have created the database `edutrieum` in PostgreSQL.
+Then, update the `application.conf` file with your PostgreSQL credentials if they differ from the default settings:

 ### properties
 ```hocon